Texas Paycheck Calculator — $0 State Tax, Maximum Take-Home Pay

 Texas Tax Information — Why You Pay $0 State Tax

 Texas is one of the best states for maximizing your take-home pay.
-Here is why you pay zero state income tax on your paycheck.
+Here is everything you need to know about Texas income tax and your paycheck.

 Zero State Income Tax

 Texas does not tax your wages.
 You pay zero dollars in state income tax on your paycheck.
-This applies to all earned income including salaries, hourly wages, bonuses, commissions, and overtime pay.
+This applies to all earned income including salaries, hourly wages, bonuses, commissions, and overtime pay — for all workers including salaried employees, hourly workers, H1B visa holders, and remote employees.

 For example, if you earn $100,000 per year in Texas, you pay zero dollars in state income tax.
 The same salary in California would cost you approximately $9,300 in state tax.